I’m reading this fascinating book about the human brain and how we can evolve through concentrated intention and awareness.

 ACCEPTANCE:

-And, in some circumstances, characters will skip the queue and go right to Acceptance, because the change represents something they have longed for or really need.
-They may feel RELIEF, GRATITUDE or even EXCITEMENT.
+Now if the change represents something they have longed for or need, characters can skip right through to Acceptance.
+They may feel RELIEF, GRATITUDE, or even EXCITEMENT.

 But much more often, characters resist, creating a beautiful tug-of-war between Inner Motivation and Inner Conflict, which adds story tension.